kkalininMI/kkalininMI.github.io/_pages/about.md

 Selected Working Papers
 ======

+Kalinin, Kirill (2023).
+[Geopolitical Forecasting Analysis of the Russia-Ukraine War Using the Expert's Survey, Predictioneer's Game and GPT-3](/files/paper_forecasting.pdf). *MPSA, Chicago*.

-Kalinin, Kirill (2022).
-[Generation of Synthetic Responses to Survey Questions Using GPT-3: A Case of Hard-to-Reach Members of Russian Elites (based on the Survey of Russian Elites)](https://github.com/kkalininMI/GPT3-Surveys). *Not Available*.
+Kalinin, Kirill (2023).
+[Generation of Synthetic Responses to Survey Questions Using GPT-3: A Case of Hard-to-Reach Members of Russian Elites (based on the Survey of Russian Elites)](/files/paper_gpt3.pdf). *MPSA, Chicago*.

 Kalinin, Kirill (2022).
 [An Empirical Comparison of Parametric and Nonparametric Methods Applied to the Measurement of Election Fraud](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4073770). *MPSA, Chicago*.